RLee203/cyd-firmware-builds/README.md

 firmware-index.md
 ```

-## Current firmware
+## Current firmwares

 - `ESP32-DIV` for `CYD 2.8-inch`

-## Variant note
+## Variants

-The current release in this repo is for the `CYD 2.8-inch` variant.

-More CYD variants can be added later in their own firmware folders or release entries as this repo grows.
+This repo is meant to grow over time with different custom CYD firmwares for different board variants.

 ## Purpose

-This repo is focused on release-ready merged binaries, not full source trees.
+This repo is focused on release-ready merged binaries that are easy to share, flash, and organize.